The dead clean tutorial to end all tutorials.

 - Accelerated pull

-- Drop + pull-out
+- Drop and pull-out

-- Hip slow; shoulders high
+- Hips low and shoulders high

-- Float, open + insert
+- Float, open up, insert, and catch

-- Drop + pull back
+- Drop and pull back

 - Extended elbow